 “Gah, yes, yes, Koneko-chan I’ll try, just let me go!”

-If anything Koneko gripped him tighter.
+If anything, Koneko gripped him tighter.
 “Promise?”

 “I promise I won’t fly off the handle, no please, need, to, breath!”
 Kiba gasped.

 After a moment seeming to think about it, Koneko released him, and stepped back.
-Grumbling Kiba righted his spine an tried to scoop up the bits and pieces of his dignity while the others snickered at him.
+Grumbling Kiba righted his spine and tried to scoop up the bits and pieces of his dignity while the others snickered at him.

 Kiba was still trying to regain his dignity when Ranma took to the rooftops with Koneko leaping up after him, heading straight towards their target.
 Gabriel and Saeko moved off in another way to come at the building from the back.

 Sighing Kiba moved down the street with the two police, nodding at the two of them.
-With him in the lead they moved into the shadows of a doorway, then from that to the next and so forth.
+With him in the lead, they moved into the shadows of a doorway, then from that to the next and so forth.

 Gabriel and Saeko were in place first, with Koneko and Ranma following landing on the rooftop silently.
 Ranma moved to the center of the rooftop, watching the maintenance door, and murmuring, “Why in the world are there always these derelict houses all over the place anyway?
 I mean, I know why they are in Nerima, so martial arts fights can happen there without doing any real damage to anything currently in use, but here?”